Thermal Evolution and Axion Emission Properties of Strongly Magnetized Neutron Stars

 \section{Results and Discussions}

-Figure (\ref{fig:masswithr}) depicts the mass variation with respect to the distance from the center of the NS for three different EoS, namely APR, FPS, and SLY, in the presence of the magnetic field.
-The effect of the magnetic field is studied by comparing our results with the solution of the TOV equations in the absence of the magnetic field for comparison.
-The figure indicates that the variation of mass $m(r)$ as a function of distance from the center of the NS does not change significantly due to the effect of the magnetic field.
+Figure (\ref{fig:masswithr}) depicts the variation of mass with respect to the distance from the center of the NS for three different EoSs, namely APR, FPS, and SLY, in the presence of the magnetic field.
+It indicates that the variation of mass $m(r)$ as a function of distance from the center of the NS change little due to the effect of the magnetic field.
 The difference is seen at some intermediate radial distances.
 The APR, FPS, and SLY models show an approximately $ 16.7\% $, $15.4\%$ and $17.5\%$ departure from the corresponding results without including magnetic field $ r \sim 4500$ m, respectively.\\

-Figure (\ref{fig:pressurewithr}) shows the variation of pressure as a function of distance from the center of the NS for three different EoS, namely APR, FPS, and SLY, with and without taking the magnetic field into account.
-Here a sizeable difference due to the magnetic field is seen.
-The departure from the case without the magnetic field increases with the radial distance from the center.
-After incorporating the magnetic field, the $P(r)$ curve lies below the corresponding curve without the magnetic field effect and the curves coincide at $ r\sim 8100$ m for APR and SLY model EoSs ,and $ r\sim 7400$ m for FPS model EoS.
-On comparing the slope of the two curves, it is found that the pressure decreases faster after including the magnetic field.
-The behavior for three different EoS are qualitatively similar and the APR, FPS, and SLY models show an approximately $ 66\% $, $63\%$ and $66\%$ departure from the no-magnetic field case at $ r \sim 7500 m$, respectively.
-The imprint of the magnetic field on the cooling properties of the neutron star is studied using the NSCool code~\cite {2016ascl.soft09009P}. \\
+Figure (\ref{fig:pressurewithr}) shows the variation of pressure as a function of distance from the center of the NS for three different EoSs, namely APR, FPS, and SLY, before and after taking into account the magnetic field.
+Here a significant difference due to the magnetic field is seen.
+The departure from the case with the magnetic field increases with the radial distance from the center.
+After incorporating the magnetic field, the $P(r)$ curve lies above the corresponding curve without the magnetic field effect and the curves coincide at $ r\sim 8100$ m for APR and SLY model EoSs ,and $ r\sim 7400$ m for FPS model EoS.
+On comparing the slope of the two curves, it is found that the pressure decreases slower after including the magnetic field.
+The behavior for three different EoSs is qualitatively similar, and the APR, FPS, and SLY models show an approximately $ 20.1\% $, $18.5\%$ and $20.2\%$ departure with respect to the case of with magnetic field at $ r\sim 4500 $ m, respectively.
+The imprint of the magnetic field on the cooling properties of the NSs is studied using the NSCool code~\cite {2016ascl.soft09009P}. \\ \begin{widetext}